323rd Chemical Company MOBEX II "Pershing Strike 2023"

-Sgt.
-1st Class Darryl Robinson, an observer coach/trainer assigned to 1st Brigade Engineer Battalion, 310th Infantry Regiment, 181st Multifunctional Training Brigade, gives classroom instruction to Soldiers from the 323rd Chemical Company on the operation of the mine-resistant, ambush-protected all-terrain vehicle as part of the Mobilization Exercise level II at Fort McCoy, Wisconsin, July 20, 2023.
+Soldiers assigned to the 323rd Chemical Company, 476th Chemical Battalion, mount an M2 machine gun to a tripod during the M2 qualification range as part of the Mobilization Exercise level II at Fort McCoy, Wisconsin, July 21, 2023.
 MOBEX II is meant to train and validate U.S. Army Reserve Soldiers to conduct post-mobilization and deployment operations necessary to provide a combatant commander with trained and ready forces.
 (U.S. Army photo by Staff Sgt.
 Trenton Lowery)

 |Date Taken: